Evangelical Lutheran Church in Kenya

 The Evangelical Lutheran Church in Kenya (Kanisa la Kiinjili la Kilutheri Katika Kenya) is a Lutheran denomination in Kenya.
-It is a member of the Global Confessional and Missional Lutheran Forum, the Lutheran World Federation (which it joined in 1970), the International Lutheran Council, and the National Council of Churches of Kenya.
+It is a member of the Global Confessional and Missional Lutheran Forum, the Lutheran World Federation (since 1970), the International Lutheran Council (since 2005), and the National Council of Churches of Kenya.
 Its current archbishop is the Most Reverend Joseph Ochola Omolo.

 History

 The Evangelical Lutheran Church in Kenya (ELCK) was born out of the missionary work of the Swedish Lutheran Mission in 1948 under the name Swedish Lutheran Mission (SLM).
 In 1963, the name of the church was changed and registered as the Lutheran Church of Kenya (LCK).
 In 1973, the name was changed again to ELCK with three districts, namely North District, Kisii District, and Nyanza District.

 In 1996, the church adopted episcopal polity, after the pattern of the Church of Sweden from which it had derived much early influence.
-The first bishop of the ELCK, Francis Nyamwaro, was elected that year.
+The first bishop, Francis Nyamwaro, was elected that year.
 In 2002, the church was restructured into four dioceses (Central, Lake, South-West, and North-West).
 The first archbishop was elected and each diocese elected a diocesan bishop.

 Structure

 Archdiocese

-Uhuru Highway Lutheran Church (Nairobi) was founded in 1964, with the present building consecrated in 1980.
-In 2005, it was elevated to the status of a cathedral by the archbishop of ELCK.
+The Uhuru Highway Lutheran Church in Kenya at Nairobi was established in 1964 and was consecrated in 1980.
+In 2005, this church in Nairobi was elevated to the status of a cathedral under the leadership of the first archbishop of the national church—the most Reverend Dr. Walter Obare Omwanza.
 Following the example of the Anglican Church of Kenya, the cathedral in Nairobi, together with its precincts, has now been separated into a distinct diocese, styled the Archdiocese of the ELCK, and named Uhuru Highway Cathedral Diocese.
 The cathedra of the archbishop is located here, with the archbishop heading the staff team of three ordained clergy and assorted lay ministers.

 Dioceses

-The ELCK is administered from Nairobi, with the cathedral of the archbishop on Uhuru Highway, and the administrative office on University Way.
-The church consists of six dioceses:
+The entire ELCK is administered from the Nairobi Head office, the Cathedral at Uhuru Highway being the seat of the archbishop.
+The church consists of nine dioceses: